-It seemed that after the release of Mafia 3, Take-Two abandoned the franchise, but the fans had a hope to get
+It seemed that after the release of Mafia 3, Take-Two abandoned the franchise, but fans now have hope of getting

 What is known